yurippe/mangakakalot-downloader/README.md

 dependencies found in `requirements.txt`.
 Note that because we are using f-strings the minimum python version required is 3.5

+## Optionally, use the exe
+If you are running 64-bit windows and don't care much for python, you can navigate to the realeses and download a prebuilt executable.

 ## Example usage

 ### Download using a text file